top of page

 • Various courses are available, based on the child's age or experience level.

 • All students work at their own pace.
-Missing a week doesn't mean missing a project!
+Missing a lesson doesn't mean missing a project!

 • Progress books, learning materials, and Certificates of Achievement are awarded.